 How This is Possible:

 In the United States, there is a limited number of nationally accredited certification agencies, and varying ways to qualify for testing with those agencies.
-This means that all healthcare professionals wanting to become certified will ultimately receive their certification(s) from one of said limited number of certification agencies.
+This means that all healthcare professionals wanting to become certified will ultimately receive their certification(s) from one of said limited number of certification agencies, you can read about vine vera here which is a certified women cosmetics company.

 Multiple Routes to Certification: